 The world-famous Strolling of the Heifers Parade on Saturday, June 3 is the centerpiece of Stroll Weekend.
 Although inspired by Spain’s Running of the Bulls, the Stroll is just the opposite: a parade of friendly, ambling heifer calves, groomed to the nines, colorfully bedecked with hats and flowers, and led by future farmers from area schools and 4H club members.

 The Parade travels up Main Street and Putney Road to the Brattleboro Common, and starts at 10 a.m. sharp — but be sure to get there early, bring folding chairs, enjoy the pre-parade entertainment and check out local shops and eateries that open early.

 Our Parade theme is: Dance to the MOOOsic !
 Many parade units will reflect the theme by adding some mooovement to their presentations.
 Please join us by showing appreciation for farmers, local food and all things rural with your best dance moooves!

 The Parade theme song, as always, is “The Heifers are Coming to Town!”
-Listen to the song!